 The activism monitor is a tool to yearly map the student activities in Enschede.
 The results of this monitor can be found on this page.

 But how are these conclusions relevant to you?
-Have a look at the overall results and compare this to your own organization.
-By doing this, you might find certain results that are striking to you, in which you as organization differ from the overall results.
-See whether you can get advice from other organizations or whether you might be able to give advice to other organizations.
+Have a look at the overall results and compare this to your own organisation.
+By doing this, you might find certain results that are striking to you, in which you as an organisation differ from the overall results.
+See whether you can get advice from other organisations or whether you might be able to give advice to other organisations.
 By doing this, we hope that all of us can make the active student community even better!
-Please note, all organizations have individual goals and characteristics, so differences doesn’t directly imply that something should be changed.
+Please note, that all organisations have individual goals and characteristics, so differences don’t directly imply that something should be changed.